MaximilianFranz/ModularCounterfacts/README.md

-# GradientGrow - Adaption and Extension
+# Modular Counterfactuals

-This repository contains adaptions of the original *GradientGrow* source code supervised by Nadia el Bekri at Fraunhofer IOSB, Karlsruhe.
+This repository contains the preliminary code of the modular counterfactual explanation framework *MCE*, supervised by Nadia el Bekri at Fraunhofer IOSB, Karlsruhe.

-The `evaluation.py` is the executable file which implements a comparison of different methods to explain instances of a classfication performed with a RandomForestClassifier.
-The compared methods are:
- - LIME
- - LocalSurrogate
- - GradientGrow

 # To Try yourself